Scriptorium · /critical-reviews/ · Foundational Texts

 Frankopan's is the most ambitious book in this collection — a complete reframing of world history across 2,500 years, told from the perspective of the Silk Road rather than the Atlantic.
 At 672 pages, it is also the most demanding, but every page rewards the effort.

-Most important for this archive: Frankopan's chapters on the Crusades are essential reading.
-He demonstrates, with economic data, that the Crusades were as much about trade routes as religion — and that the period of maximum European borrowing from Islamic civilization (1100–1300) coincides exactly with the Crusades.
+Most important for this archive: Frankopan's chapters on the Crusades demonstrate, with economic data, that the period of maximum European borrowing from Islamic civilization (1100–1300) coincides exactly with the Crusades.
 Synthesis and conflict were happening simultaneously, in the same geography, between the same peoples.

 Limitation: Frankopan's sweep means that intellectual history sometimes gets subordinated to economic and political history.
 Nasr and Hodgson provide the depth that Frankopan's breadth omits.